iberi22/agents-flows-recipes/README.md

 ```

  POML is the source of truth.
 Legacy Markdown agents are optional and only for Claude Code compatibility.
+Markdown content is considered legacy and is not linted nor enforced in CI/CD anymore; only POML recipes are validated.

 ## Quick Start (POML)